EDGDrummond/EF-grant/groth16/readme.md

 NOTE: Due to the large file sizes of the powers of tau, these had to be saved via git Large File Storage (LFS)

+TO-DO: When using the time command for circuit set-up, the 'user' time is more than the 'real' time.
+The former shuld always be less than the latter, something glitched.
+Probably because we are timing 3 commands and not 1.
+Need to fix - also need to bench several rather than time 1

 IsZero() at 2^14 constraints:
 circuit compilation:    real    0m1.273s   user    0m0.962s